shivshankardayal/full-website/books/algebra/source/proportions.rst

     (a) :math:`a` and :math:`b`
     (b) :math:`12a^{3.4}` and :math:`14a^{5.7}`.

-3. Find the thrid proportional of the following:
+3. Find the third proportional of the following:

     (a) :math:`7` and :math:`9`.
     (b) :math:`ab` and :math:`a+b`.